Stablecoins: Your Comprehensive Guide

 How Do Stablecoins Work?

 A stablecoin’s backing asset determines its risk level.
 Fiat-backed stablecoins are usually more stable because they are linked to centralized financial systems, such as the central bank.
 Therefore, the backing currency does not fluctuate easily, ensuring stability.
-On the other hand, crypto-backed stablecoins are likely to be less stable due to the volatile crypto asset they are backed by.
+Stablecoins backed by volatile crypto assets, on the other hand, are probably going to be less stable.

 You can hold stablecoins in a crypto wallet like you would in a bank account.
 Stablecoins are easy to buy and sell, and all transactions are usually written down on the blockchain.